 Growth Stage – Beginning late-February or early-March, this is when major growth of leaves and branches occur.
 More nitrogen is needed at this stage.

-With daily watering Osmocote pellets won't last more than a couple of months, so you need to occasionally look at the pellets and see if they are still full.
+With daily watering Osmocote pellets won’t last more than a couple of months, so you need to occasionally look at the pellets and see if they still contain fertilizer.
 The pellets you see are actually a plastic bead that contains the fertilizer.
-As the fertilizer leaches out you'll be left with an empty plastic bead.
-If the bead looks nearly clear or you can crush the bead between your fingers it's time to replace with new pellets.
+As the fertilizer leaches out you’ll be left with an empty plastic bead.
+If the bead looks nearly clear or you can crush it between your fingers it’s time to replace with new pellets.
 Timed release pellets can release a lot of fertilizer when the weather is warmer than 90° which can burn your trees.
 So when the temperature gets hot remove half of the pellets.

 After the candles have been removed from pines you shoul dadd additional fertilizer.